• Skip to primary navigation

 • Replace some of the macadamia nuts with coconut flakes if you want an even more tropical flavor.

-• You can replace part or all of the corn syrup with honey.
+• You can replace part or most of the corn syrup with honey.

 Nutrition